PREFERRED PRODUCTS, DOSAGE GUIDE & CLINICAL DATA

 Other Pain-Relief Supplements

-After toxic metal chelators, we next move on to other pain-relieving supplements, including turmeric/curcumin, CBD oil, etc.
+After toxic metal chelators, we next move on to other pain-relieving supplements, including turmeric/curcumin, CBD oil, and others.

 Other Antioxidant Supplements